Hindu scriptures include:

 Shaktism - Its adherents, who believe that the supreme being is feminine, are called Shaktas.
 All goddesses are manifestations of this supreme feminine being called Goddess Shakti.

-Hinduism has different castes:
+Hinduism has different castes or varnas:

 Brahmins (Priests and Intellectuals)